ldurrenberger/bias_visualizer/README.md

 I will update this section after the recruitment process finishes.
 At this point, we grade applications to select people above a certain threshold to interview.
-I highly recommend anyone using this to be inclusive about results, meaning only use my code to accept people who might've had a better chance with different graders instead of people who would've had a worse chance with different graders.
+I highly recommend anyone using this to be inclusive about results, meaning only use my code to accept people who might've had a better chance with different graders instead of gatekeeping people who would've had a worse chance with different graders.

 ## 5. Future Development
 I will most likely work on this project again in the winter.
 I want to develop a neural network with more parameters